darrenflannery/secret-santa-manager/README.md

 The application applies a set of logic that does not allow a Team Member to have the same Secret Santa they have had in the last 3 years.

 ### Output
+#### Readable String

+/secretsanta/workmagic/{year}

 The output is available as a readable list of Strings in the following format:

 ![Alt text](secret-santa-manager/src/main/resources/img/ReadableOutput.png?raw=true "Output")

+#### JSON format

+/secretsanta/getall

 It is also available in JSON format if you want to call the API from a different application.

+Each Teamember will be assigned the ID of another team member in the field: recipientId

 ## Data
 The data is stored in a H2 relational database.
 When the application is started up there is sample data loaded from a script (data.sql).

+TeamMember (Table: TEAM_MEMBER) : Hold data on each Member

+TeamMemberHistoryRecord (Table: HISTORY_RECORD) : A record of a team members previous recipient and year.

 ## OpenAPI Specification